 Astrid Fagraeus Laboratory

 The Astrid Fagraeus Laboratory (AFL) is one of the world's most modern laboratories for infection experiments on animals.
-With effect from 1 January 2012, the laboratory is part of Comparative Medicine at Karolinska Institutet.
+The laboratory is part of Comparative Medicine at Karolinska Institutet.

 Among other things, we conduct studies on protection against communicable diseases at AFL.
 This applies, for example, to the development of new vaccines, new methods of treatment and fundamental studies of the body's own protective mechanisms.
 An important area is the development of a vaccine against HIV/AIDS.
 Experiments with monkeys are indispensable in this connection.